In This Issue

-David C. Leopold, M.D. of Scripps Hospital, La Jolla, CA, says that inflammation may be slowly damaging your body.
-He suggests when you don't eat right, don't get enough exercise and have too much stress, the body responds by triggering inflammation that damages healthy tissues instead of helping you heal.
+David C. Leopold, M.D. of Scripps Hospital, La Jolla, CA, says that it's inflammation may be slowly damaging your body.
+He says that when you don't eat right, don't get enough exercise and have too much stress, the body responds by triggering inflammation and it's this inflammation that damages healthy tissues instead of helping you heal.

 Early symptoms of inflammation are typically vague.
 You may feel normal or slightly fatigued.
 As inflammation progresses, it begins to damage your arteries, organs and joints.
 Left unchecked, it can contribute to heart disease, colon cancer, Alzheimer's disease and other diseases.

-Inflammation can occur when the immune system goes into action without an injury or infection to fight.
+Inflammation occurs when the immune system goes into action without an injury or infection to fight.
 Since there's nothing to heal, the immune-system cells that normally protect us from infection and repair injury begin to destroy healthy arteries, organs and joints.

-Leopold suggests that you can control - and even reverse - inflammation through a healthy, anti-inflammatory lifestyle:
+Leopold suggests that it's possible for you to control, and even reverse, inflammation through a healthy, anti-inflammatory lifestyle:

 - Load Up on Anti-Inflammatory Foods: Eat more omega-3 fatty acids.
 Cold-water fish (i.e., salmon and tuna), tofu, walnuts, flaxseeds and soybeans.
 Other anti-inflammatory foods include grapes, celery, blueberries, garlic, olive oil, tea and some spices (i.e., ginger, rosemary and turmeric)